code-differently/code-differently-24-q4/lesson_04/davidsmith/README.md

 ## Differences
 Java and Python differ significantly in syntax and structure, as seen in the `isPrime` method and the `is_prime` function.
 Java is a statically typed language, requiring explicit type declarations, such as `int n`, whereas Python is dynamically typed, allowing variables to be defined without a type.
 Additionally, Java uses the `Math.sqrt` method to calculate the square root, while Python employs the expression `n**0.5`.
 The for-loop syntax also varies: Java uses a traditional for-loop with an initializer, while Python utilizes the `range` function.
 These differences illustrate the distinct design philosophies and readability approaches of each language.

+(AI used to rewrite README took my original copy and ran it through to make each fit 100 words)